Southampton-RSG/breccia-mapper/docs/source/deployment.md

 Deployment with Docker has been tested on RHEL7, RHEL8, and Ubuntu 22.04 LTS
 :::

-To deploy the BRECcIA Relationship Mapper with Docker:
+To deploy the BRECcIA Network Mapper with Docker:

 1. Copy `deploy/settings.example.ini` to `breccia_mapper/settings.ini`
 2. Edit this file as desired.
 Note there is no requirement to change any of these variables, but it is recommended.